mattb03/Interpreter/README.txt

-In order to create the .class files and the /bin directory
+In order to create the .class files in the /bin directory

     $ make

-In order to clean .class files and /bin directory
+In order to clean .class files in the /bin directory
     $make clean

 In order to run the different cases: